Administrative Job Titles and Descriptions

 Below is a list of common administrative job titles organized by job type.
 Read below for a description of each job type.
 For more information about each job type, check out the Bureau of Labor Statistics’ Occupational Outlook Handbook.

-- Administrative Assistants and Secretaries: Secretaries and administrative assistants perform a variety of administrative and clerical duties.
-They might answer phone and support customers, organize files, prepare documents, and schedule appointments.
+Administrative Assistants and Secretaries: Secretaries and administrative assistants perform a variety of administrative and clerical duties.
+They might answer phones and support customers, organize files, prepare documents, and schedule appointments.
 Some companies use the terms "secretaries" and "administrative assistants" interchangeably.
 However, administrative assistants often have a higher degree of responsibility.
 Along with doing the work of a secretary, they might also be involved in organizing meetings and conferences, performing bookkeeping tasks, and even managing the office budget.

 - Administrative Assistant